-Totem Cushion Covers
+Totem Cushion Cover Possum

-Possum-skin cloaks were a form of clothing worn by Aboriginal people in the south-east of Australia.
-The cloaks were made from numerous possum pelts sewn together with Kangaroo sinew, and often decorated with significant incisions on the inside such as clan insignia's.
+- Possum-skin cloaks were a form of clothing worn by Aboriginal people in the south-east of Australia.
+The cloaks were made from numerous Possum pelts sewn together with Kangaroo sinew, and often decorated with significant incisions on the inside such as clan insignia's.
 They were rubbed with ochre and fat to both decorate and protect them.